Vicacrov/wod-blood-in-the-vltava/src/site/notes/Kilián Kaminský.md

 Whenever his derangement comes to the front, and often during his compulsions or even his clear moments, he perceives the world around him as something that is trying to guide him or straight up punishing him, but in a language he does not understand.
 The people around him are angry at him not because he cracked a disgusting joke, but something he cannot read from the situation.
 The door in front of him shuts close, but only for him; even if his peers tell him the room is wide open, he believes only _they_ can enter it because they possess something he does not.

 Sometimes, Malkav's insanity results in clarity: sometimes it is a vampire's madness that shows him the way to humanity.
-It is, however, something he often misses.
+It is, however, something he often fails to interpret correctly.

 #kindred #malkavian #pc